 Anne O. Vanderbilt, MSN, RN, CNS, ANP-BC, is the director of Advanced Practice Nursing.
 She holds certification from the American Nurses Credentialing Center in gerontological nursing and as an adult nurse practitioner, Vanderbilt has been in advanced practicing nursing at Cleveland Clinic since 2000.
 Her CNS experience includes both internal medicine and geriatrics.
-Vanderbilt leads a group in the ARPN/PA transition to practice fellowship for new graduate advanced practice nurses and physician assistants.
+Vanderbilt leads a group in the ARPN/PA transition to practice program for new graduate advanced practice nurses and physician assistants.
 Vanderbilt supervises the clinical nurse specialist in the nursing institute.

 - MSN, Kent State University, Kent, Ohio, 1997